-It is important to note that agreements may not be enforceable in certain jurisdictions.
+It is also important to note that in this environment agreements may not be enforceable in certain jurisdictions.
 And a dispute over jurisdiction may have significant bearing over what rights and duties the Participants have regarding use and protection of PI.
 Even the definition of PI will vary.
-The PMRM attempts to address these issues.
-Because data can in so many cases easily migrate across jurisdictional boundaries, rights cannot necessarily be protected without explicit specification of what boundaries apply.
+The PMRM may be useful in addressing these issues.
+Because data can in many cases easily migrate across jurisdictional boundaries, rights cannot necessarily be protected without explicit specification of what boundaries apply.
 Proper use of the PMRM will however expose the realities of such environments together with any rules, policies and solutions in place to address them.

+Objectives and Benefits

+The PMRM’s primary objectives are to enable the analysis of complex Use Cases, to understand and design appropriate operational privacy management Services and their underlying Functionality, to implement this Functionality in Mechanisms and to achieve compliance across Domains, systems, and ownership and policy boundaries.
+A PMRM-derived PMA may also be useful as a tool to inform policy development applicable to multiple Domains, resulting in Privacy Controls, Services and Functions, implementing Mechanisms and – potentially - a Privacy Architecture.

+Note: Unless otherwise indicated specifically or by context, the use of the term ‘policy’ or ‘policies’ in this document may be understood as referencing laws, regulations, contractual terms and conditions, or operational policies associated with the collection, use, transmission, sharing, cross-border transfers, storage or disposition of personal information or personally identifiable information.

+While serving as an analytic tool, the PMRM also supports the design of a Privacy Architecture (PA) in response to Use Cases and, as appropriate, for a particular operational environment.
+It also supports the selection of integrated Services, their underlying Functionality and implementation Mechanisms that are capable of executing Privacy Controls with predictability and assurance.
+Such an integrated view is important, because business and policy drivers are now both more global and more complex and must thus interact with many loosely coupled systems.

-The Privacy Management Reference Model and Methodology therefore provides policymakers, program and business managers, system architects and developers with a tool to improve privacy management and compliance in multiple jurisdictional contexts while also supporting capability delivery and business objectives.
-In this Model, the controls associated with privacy (including security) will be flexible, configurable and scalable and make use of technical mechanisms, business process and policy components.
-These characteristics require a specification that is policy-configurable, since there is no uniform, internationally-adopted privacy terminology and taxonomy.
+The PMRM therefore provides policymakers, the privacy office, privacy engineers, program and business managers, system architects and developers with a tool to improve privacy management and compliance in multiple jurisdictional contexts while also supporting delivery and business objectives.
+In this Model, the Services associated with privacy (including security) will be flexible, configurable and scalable and make use of technical Functionality, business process and policy components.
+These characteristics require a specification that is policy-configurable, since there is no uniform, internationallyadopted privacy terminology and taxonomy.